trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 </connector/hive>`.
 At a minimum, ``hive.metastore.uri`` must be configured.

 The connector recognizes Delta tables created in the metastore by the Databricks runtime.
-If non-Delta tables are present in the metastore, as well, they are not visible to the connector.
+If non-Delta tables are present in the metastore as well, they are not visible to the connector.

 To configure the Delta Lake connector, create a catalog properties file, for